Juvenile Idiopathic Arthritis (JIA)

 Children and teens with JIA are more likely to get depressed because they are living with a chronic disease.
 Having a strong support system of friends and family can provide emotional support during tough times.
-Children with JIA can make new friends like them at various Arthritis Foundation JA events held throughout the year.
+Children with JIA can make new friends dealing with similar struggles at various Arthritis Foundation JA events held throughout the year.
 Teens may also participate in the Foundation’s iPeer2Peer program, which matches a young adult mentor with arthritis to a teen with the disease.
 Therapist and psychologists can also help kids with JA deal with tough emotions and teach positive coping strategies.

 Children with JIA who have oligoarthritis; mostly girls.

 Children with JIA have SJIA; boys and girls equally.

 Children develop uveitis within four years after diagnosis